 - Connection Name – The name of the connection to be shown in the Megaport Portal.

-Rate Limit – This is the speed of your connection in Mbps, up to the speed of the Port.
+Rate Limit – The speed of your connection in Mbps, up to the speed of the Port.

 Alternatively, you can click to Untag for this VXC to remove the VLAN tagging for this connection.
 The untagged option limits you to only one IX (or VXC) deployed on this Port.